-The information presented in this article is primarily sourced from the body of work of my predecessor, Professor Emeritus Wayne Wilcox, the 2021 New York and Pennsylvania Pest Management Guidelines for Grapes, FRAME Networks resources, and the American Phytopathological Society Compendium of Grape Diseases, Disorders, and Pests (2nd edition).
-Great appreciation is extended to Dave Combs, Wayne Wilcox, and Hans Walter-Peterson for their advice and helpful feedback.
+The information presented in this article is primarily sourced from the body of work of my predecessor, Professor Emeritus Wayne Wilcox, the 2022 New York and Pennsylvania Pest Management Guidelines for Grapes, FRAME Networks resources, and the American Phytopathological Society Compendium of Grape Diseases, Disorders, and Pests (2nd edition), and my own experience.
+Great appreciation is extended to Kathleen Kanaley, Dave Combs, Wayne Wilcox, Tim Martinson, and Hans Walter-Peterson for their advice, contributions, and helpful feedback.